Diprotodontidae

 Diprotodontidae, from Ancient Greek δί- (dí-), meaning "two", πρῶτος (prôtos), meaning "first", and ὀδούς (odoús), meaning "tooth", is an extinct family of large herbivorous marsupials, endemic to Australia and New Guinea during the Oligocene through Pleistocene periods from 28.4 million to 40,000 years ago.

-Description

 The family primarily consisted of large quadrupedal terrestrial browsers, notably including the largest marsupial that ever lived, the rhino-sized Diprotodon.
 Nimbadon, which is often considered a basal diprotodontid, was arboreal.
-Diprotodontids were plantigrade (foot and toes flat relative to the ground).
+Diprotodontids were plantigrade with foot and toes flat relative to the ground.

+Morphology and ecology

 In most diprotodontids, the forelimbs were not specialised and were capable of being used for functions other than movement.
-Some later diprotodontids from the Pliocene onwards like Ambulator and Diprotodon developed elephant-like forelimbs specialised for walking with modified wristbones which functioned as a heel, along with the development of footpads, which means that the digits probably did not contact the ground, as evidenced by the lack of toes on footprints of Diprotodon.
+Some later diprotodontids from the Pliocene onwards like Ambulator and Diprotodon developed elephant-like forelimbs specialised for walking with modified wristbones which functioned as a heel, along with the development of footpads.
+Thus, the digits probably did not contact the ground, as evidenced by the lack of toes on footprints of Diprotodon.
 In at least some representatives of the clade, the inside of the skull was lightened by large interior sinus spaces.

-Ecology

 At least some diprotodontids such as Diprotodon are thought to have lived in herds.
+The existence of two distinct size classes within the paleontological record have complicated efforts to understand the family's ecology and physiology.
+These may indicate representatives widely separated in time or a high degree of sexual dimorphism among Diprotodontidae.

+Evolutionary history

+The group first appeared during the Late Oligocene, with representatives that were mostly sheep-sized, and substantially diversified beginning during the Late Miocene, reaching an apex of diversity during the Pliocene with seven genera, likely due to the increase of open forested landscapes.
+Van Zoelen et al. remark that as open habitats expanded, species of this sort would have needed to travel longer distances for resources, prompting diversification.

+The last known members of the group including Diprotodon and Zygomaturus from mainland Australia, and Hulitherium and Maokopia from New Guinea became extinct during the Late Pleistocene around 40,000 years ago as part of the Late Pleistocene megafauna extinctions, following the arrival of humans to Australia-New Guinea.